scta/edf-schema/docs_source/edf.md

 ## Creation Stmt

-The creationStmt should contain information the file itself (e.g. when it was created, what schema it is validated against, etc)
+The `creationStmt` should contain information about the file itself (e.g. when it was created, what schema it is validated against, etc)

 ```xml
 <creationStmt>